gulfiliz/gulfiliz.github.io/_posts/2025-07-31-erotapokriseis-vii.md

 **A:** Yanlış cevap beni hiç korkutmuyor; o zaten işin yarısı, bir gün biri düzeltir.
 Beni korkutan ikincisi: ömrümü güzel ama yanlış bir soruya adayıp bunu en sonda fark etmek.
 SUSY'ye bütün kariyerini verenler vardı.
 O yüzden cevaplarıma değil, sorularıma dikkat ediyorum.
 Yanlış tepeye tırmanmak, yavaş tırmanmaktan beterdir.

 ---

+**5) Q:** What did you feel the first time you encountered quantum physics?

+**A:** This is such a beautiful question.
+Thank you for asking it.
+I'm usually very cautious about scientific hype, so I didn't come to quantum physics with immediate enthusiasm.
+I started almost defensively, as if I'd promised myself not to be seduced too easily.
+I remember thinking, Filiz, what you're about to learn might betray a lot of the things you thought you understood.
+And in a way, it did.
+I think I felt both betrayed and invited. :)
+It felt aesthetically beautiful to me from the beginning.
+The mathematics was different, almost strange, but deeply elegant.
+Looking back, I think the part that stayed with me most is this: quantum physics tells you that the world is not obliged to satisfy human intuition!
+I still find that incredibly beautiful.
+Cheers!

+---

+This question came in Turkish.

+**6) Q:** Anneanneniz size en çok ne öğretti?
+**A:** Merhameti. ( Daha çok şey yazmak istiyorum ama gözlerim doluyor ve ben şu an kafedeyim ve buradaki tanışlarımın/arkadaşlarımın endişelenmesini istemiyorum.) Çok sevgiler!

+---

+**7) Q:** How is your summer break Filiz?

+**A:** It’s wonderful.
+The days are beautifully slow.
+I spend most of my time near the beach with one of my closest friends.
+I invited you to the Aegean, but you chose to stay in the desert heat of Dallas, so enjoy roasting there.
+I just submitted a proposal to NASA, and now I am finally chilling a little. :)

+---

+**8) Q:** What quality do you value most in people?

+**A:** Hard question.
+Can I flip it around and tell you which people I don't want around me, the ones I won't keep in my life?
+Let's go with that for now :))
+I can never love an ungrateful person, and I won't keep one in my life.
+If someone is ungrateful, I'll cut them out, even if they're the apple of my eye.

+Edit August 4, 2025 : Loyalty, honestly.
+Not the loud kind, just people who remember what you did for them and don't disappear when it stops being convenient.
+I can forgive almost anything except ingratitude.
+Everything else I value probably comes back to that.

+---